maximepires4/mpnn-rag/README.md

 ### 2. Run the Streamlit Web Application

-For an interactive chat interface:
+For an interactive chat interface with adjustable settings:

 ```bash
 streamlit run src/app.py
 ```

 This will open the application in your web browser, usually at `http://localhost:8501`.
 You can ask questions about the `MPNeuralNetwork` library and see the generated answers along with the sources.
+**Note:** You can adjust the retrieval count (`k`) and temperature in the sidebar settings.

 ### 3. Run the Command Line Interface (CLI) Application